temporalio/maru/README.md

 ## Start a basic test using an input file

 Once the bench worker and target workflows are running, you can start a quick test with the following command

+* Note: make sure you run this command in the base directory of your cloned maru repository (not the worker directory where you started the worker earlier).

 ```
 tctl wf start --tq temporal-bench --wt bench-workflow --wtt 5 --et 1800 --if ./scenarios/basic-test.json --wid 1